yasunori.xyz

 Due to popular demand (?) at my lab in ETH Zürich, I will describe the tips & tricks for when I set up programming environements on my computer.
 Feel free to steal the ones you find useful.
 Suggestions and ideas are always welcome!

-Zsh is an improved version (*citation needed) of the bash shell.
+Zsh is an extended version of the bash shell.
 Change from bash to zsh (for macOS zsh is already the default shell), for Ubuntu…

 sudo apt install zsh